The Chief Patron and Plenary Speakers

 Zero-Knowledge Proof Protocols for Securing IoT-Based Critical Infrastructure Systems

-„1 Decembrie 1918” University of Alba Iulia, Romania – Faculty Informatics and engineering, Alba Iulia, Romania
+„1 Decembrie 1918” University of Alba Iulia, Romania – Faculty of Informatics and Engineering, Alba Iulia, Romania

 Presentation title:

-Analysis of Natural and Anthropogenic Hazard in order to Produce Vulnerability az Risk Maps
+Analysis of Natural and Anthropogenic Hazards in order to Produce Vulnerability and Risk Maps

 Ludovika University of Public Service, Budapest, Hungary